Brian Thomas Jr.: Professional career

 Thomas was selected by the Jacksonville Jaguars in the first round with the 23rd overall selection in the 2024 NFL draft.
 He scored a receiving touchdown in his NFL debut, a 20–17 loss to the Miami Dolphins in week 1.
 In week 5 against the Indianapolis Colts, he had five receptions for 122 yards and a touchdown in the 37–34 victory.
 In week 15 against the New York Jets, he had ten receptions for 105 yards and two touchdowns in the 32–25 loss.
 In the following game against the Las Vegas Raiders, he had nine receptions for 132 yards and a touchdown in the 19–14 loss.
 In the 2024 season, Thomas finished with 87 receptions for 1,282 receiving yards and ten receiving touchdowns as a rookie, setting Jaguars rookie records for all three.
 He finished third in the league in receiving yards.
 He was named to the PFWA All-Rookie Team.

+In the 2025 season, Thomas had 48 receptions for 707 yards and two touchdowns.
+He had a receiving touchdown in the Jaguars' Wild Card Round loss to the Buffalo Bills.